-Additionally, when the sum of household members derived from the information about their age ranges exceeded five - the maximum value of the household size variable (HHSIZE), the age range variables (15 to 24, 25 to 44 and 45+) were modified.
+Additionally, when the sum of household members derived from the information about their age ranges exceeded five - the maximum value of the household size variable (HHSIZE), the age range variables (15 to 24, 25 to 44 and 45 and over) were modified.
 On those records, all the age ranges present in the household were maintained, but some of them had the value "two or more" replaced with "one".

-There were 245 records on the Household file where the above described modifications were made, while on the Person file there were 309 such records.
+There were 199 such modifications on the Household file and 183 on the Person file.